giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 As it can be seen, all eight samples have a good quality, since they exhibit high median methylated and unmethylated signals.
 ### Step 5.2: Check the intensity of negative controls using minfi.
-**Negative controls** are sample-dependent controls that, by hybridizing with the sample DNA, allow to evalute the performance across samples.
+**Negative controls** are sample-dependent controls that, by hybridizing with the sample DNA, allow to evaluate the performance across samples.
 Generally, the signal intensities of negative controls vary between 100 and 1000 units and higher values lead to poor DNA template quality.
 Let's evaluate the signal intensities of negative controls in the dataset taking advantage of **controlStripPlot** function (must specify the type of controls probes).

 `controlStripPlot(RGset, controls="NEGATIVE")`